VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
-     Address to listen for http connections (default ":8482") -logNewSeries
+     Address to listen for http connections (default ":8482") -insert.maxQueueDuration duration
+     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are already executed (default 1m0s)
+  -logNewSeries
      Whether to log new series.
 This option is for debug purposes only.
 It can lead to performance issues when big number of new series are ingested into VictoriaMetrics
   -loggerDisableTimestamps